bpkroth/latex-project-template/README.md

 You can potentially think of this as a home rolled Overleaf.

+## Usage

+- fork the repo
+- launch a Codespace instance (either via VSCode or Github)
+- edit latex files in `src/`

 ## Overview

 - `.devcontainer/devcontainer.json` is the Codespaces configuration file for what container to use and (VSCode) editor plugins.